community-libs/vaurien/docs/source/extending.rst

         def __call__(self, client_sock, backend_sock, to_backend):
             # do something here
-            return True
+            return True  # or False, see after.

     Handler.register(MySuperHandler)

-Vaurien can use this handler and call it everytime data is being seen on one hand or the other.
+Vaurien can use this handler and call it when data comes from the backend (the server being proxied) or from a client (making calls to the server).

 You must call **Handler.register** against your class is order to add it to the list of the available plugins.